- London Business School

 Social Belonging

 Friendships, laughter, human continuity.
-The FAC should be a place where people genuinely enjoy each other’s company: (re)connect, meet new alumni, share a drink, and feel they belong among high-calibre, like-minded people.
-This human glue creates repeat attendance – and repeat attendance is the prerequisite for everything else.
+A place where people genuinely enjoy each other’s company: (re)connect, meet new alumni, share a drink, and feel they belong among high-calibre, like-minded people.

 Professional Networking